Disability Theology

 6 Conclusion

 Disability theology has been driven by practical, liturgical, and spiritual concerns and emerged in theological reflection on the diversity of human experience.
 The conversation is ongoing and essential to the future of theology more generally.
-As Alasdair MacIntrye has reminded us, in a healthy society the able-bodied are reminded of the frailty of their beginning and their end, as well as the ever-present possibility of disability or illness, but such recognitions do not imspire fear.
+As Alasdair MacIntyre (2009) has reminded us, in a healthy society the able-bodied are reminded of the frailty of their beginning and their end, as well as the ever-present possibility of disability or illness, but such recognitions do not inspire fear.
 Disability theology highlights the contingency, finitude, and fragility of human being, which is an aspect of creaturehood.
 Disability theology does its best work when, in the words of African theologian Joseph Galgalo, theologians ‘transcend our views of human perfection and social constructions that are narrowly tied to able-bodied or cognitive endowments’ (Galgalo 2011: 45), beginning instead from the reality of universal human limitation and the diversity of human experience.
 Reflecting on theology through the lens of disability is likely to make theology more authentically human.

 Attributions